 The TAA is involved in an extensive remediation of soil and groundwater contaminated by industrial solvents used during WWII.
 Since 2007, TAA has been operating a groundwater treatment facility on the west side of TUS, which uses air stripping to remove Volatile Organic Compounds from shallow groundwater.
 The airport continues to monitor soil, water and air quality and is proactive in protecting these aspects of our environment.

 Director of Environmental Services

 Tucson is a Solar City.
 The TAA solar energy projects exemplify our philosophy of promoting environmental responsibility and long-term sustainability.
 The TAA solar project includes the installation of:

 - Photovoltaic solar panel array north of the main TUS parking lot

-- Solar canopies over the daily parking lot
+- Solar canopies over the Hourly and Daily parking lots

 - Solar energy powered roadway signs

-- Minimize environmental disturbance by collocating the proposed facility within an existing parking lot
+- Minimized environmental disturbance by collocating the proposed facility within an existing parking lot